justinethier/keyva/Readme.md

 LSM trees are specifically designed to handle write-heavy workloads.
 They are used in many popular NoSQL databases including Apache Cassandra, Elasticsearch, Google Bigtable, Apache HBase, and InfluxDB.
 As well as embedded data stores such as LevelDB and RocksDB.

-This document provides implementation details for the LSM tree used by our project.
+This document provides implementation details for the LSM tree used by our project, keyva.
 The details are generic and would also apply to other implementations.

 # High-Level Design